 It opened in 1995 and has a capacity of 50,144 people for baseball games.
-Everything is well maintained and there’s a wonderful variety of food concessions, and during day games, if you’re facing the right way, you can see the Rocky Mountains in the distance.
+Everything is well maintained, and there’s a wonderful variety of food concessions.
+During day games, if you’re facing the right way, you can see the Rocky Mountains in the distance.

-At 5,200′ of elevation, Coors Field is, by far, the highest-elevation stadium in major league baseball – since the air is thin, balls fly farther in Denver, which can result in some very exciting ball games.
+At 5,200′ of elevation, Coors Field is, by far, the highest-elevation stadium in major league baseball – since the air is thin, balls fly farther in Denver, which can result in some fascinating ball games.

 Tickets are generally easy to get for Rockies games, so take in a game during your visit if you can.
-The stadium also offers tours that are very worthwhile – they even let you walk out on the field.
+The stadium also offers worthwhile tours – they even let you walk out on the field.

 27. Empower Field at Mile High

-This giant football stadium has had many names and sponsors over the years; locals just call it Mile High.
+This giant football stadium has had many names and sponsors; locals call it Mile High.
 This is actually the second stadium called Mile High in this same general area.
-It was built over two years starting in 1999 and opened in 2001.
+It was built over two years, starting in 1999, and opened in 2001.

-Its predecessor stood where the parking lot now stands; that one was constructed way back in 1948.
+Its predecessor stood where the parking lot now stands; it was constructed in 1948.
 It was originally home to the Denver Bears baseball team, but later was and today is best known as the home of the Denver Broncos.

-Give it a try, though, it’s a favorite stadium of many NFL fans, even of those who don’t love the Broncos.
+Give it a try, though.
+It’s a favorite stadium of many NFL fans, even those who don’t love the Broncos.